PEAP (Protected Extensible Authentication Protocol)

 The jumble of letters and numbers can be confusing.
 But the benefits are clear.

 When you're using a PEAP method, with either of these helpers, you're proving that you deserve to have access to the server.
 You'll only need to prove that once, as your credentials are stored within the system.
-During your career with the organization, you may never have to update your password (or remember it) ever again.
+During your career with the organisation, you may never have to update your password (or remember it) ever again.
 Your time savings could be immense.

 PEAP vs. EAP-TTLS